 The table reports trading activity around governance health warning (GHW) events, when GHWs are switched on.
 The sample includes all portfolio positions with at least one GHW event during the sample period.
 Panel A reports aggregate net trades for all fund-stock positions owned during the -25 to +25 day (-50 to +50) window around the date of the GHW event.
 Trades are measured as percentage changes in holdings, alternatively based on the change in number of shares held (Shares Held) and the change in market capitalization held (MCap Held).
 Panel B reports details of abnormal trades during the same window.
-Abnormal trades are calculated as trades in the position subject to a GHW event minus average trades across all positions held by a given fund at the time that are not subject to a GHW event.
+Abnormal trades are calculated as trades in the position subject to a GHW event.
 Standard errors are in brackets.
 1%, 5%, and 10% statistical significance is indicated with , , and , respectively.